top of page

 4. What is the best over the counter for constipation?

 The choice depends on many factors including the reason and severity of constipation.
 Stool softners for example help with compact stool, while laxatives generate an intestinal movement that pushes the stool out.
-Learn more
+Read the full pharmacist guide.

-5.What really works for IBS symptoms?
+5.What really works for irritable bowel symptoms?

 It is not a single answer, different products target different symptoms, Simethicon for instance helps with gas release while Ibgard helps with gas and abdominal cramps.
+Read the full pharmacist guide

 6.Is there any effective treatment for hemorrhoids over the counter?

 To treat hemorrhoid, you might need to use numbing agents, pain medications, steroids and more and selection is based on your condition, the goal is prevent further irritation, allowing the area to heal.
-Learn more.
+Read the full pharmacist guide.

 Digestive Relief